2023 Solar Incentives Guide for Saginaw, TX - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Tax Exemptions: Tax exemptions can come in two forms.
-First, there is sales tax exemption, applied when you purchase solar panels.
-The second is property tax exemption, which allows you to ignore the added value of your solar system when paying property tax on your house.
+• Tax Exemptions: Tax exemptions may come in two forms.
+The first is sales tax exemption, which is applied at the time you purchase your solar panels.
+The second is property tax exemption, which allows you to exclude the added value of your solar system when paying property tax on your home.

 Best Solar Financing